edegan-furb/edegan-furb/README.md

 I am Developer from Brazil 🇧🇷.

 - ⚡ I'm a developer who enjoys building web applications.
-- ⚡ Currently, I'm focusing on React Native for mobile app development, and I'm comfortable working on both frontend and backend.
+- ⚡ Currently, I'm focusing on React Native for mobile app development.
+- ⚡ I'm comfortable working on both frontend and backend.
 - ⚡ In my free time, I like to take online courses on the latest technologies to improve my skills.